canonical/mir/doc/sphinx/how-to/how-to-test-mir-for-a-release.md

     ```sh
     miral-app --console-provider=logind
     ```
-    - You can switch to vt4, sign in
+    - You can switch to vt4 and sign in

     ```sh
     miral-app --console-provider=minimal